Testimonial videos | Customer story video creator | HeyGen

 Website and landing page testimonials

 Place video testimonials strategically throughout your website.
-Homepage testimonials build immediate credibility.
+Home page testimonials build immediate credibility.
 Landing page testimonials increase conversion rates.
 Product page testimonials address specific objections.
-Pricing page testimonials justify investment.
+Pricing page testimonials justify the investment.

 Use case: SaaS company places video testimonials on every product page addressing feature-specific concerns.
 Conversion rate improvement: 45% compared with text testimonials alone.